To China’s fury, UN accuses Beijing of Uyghur rights abuses

 “The inexcusable delay in releasing this report casts a stain” on the record of the U.N. human rights office, said Agnès Callamard, the secretary-general of Amnesty International, “but this should not deflect from its significance.”

 Keaten reported from Geneva.
-Associated Press journalists Dake Kang in Beijing, Mari Yamaguchi in Tokyo and Edith M. Lederer at the United Nations contributed to this report.
+Associated Press journalists Dake Kang in Beijing, Mari Yamaguchi in Tokyo, Edith M. Lederer at the United Nations, and Sylvia Hui in London contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.